 The May 1-2, 2011, U.S. military operation in Abbottabad, Pakistan, that killed Osama bin Laden-reportedly called Operation Neptune's Spear-reportedly was carried out by a team of 23 Navy special operations forces, known as SEALs (an acronym standing for Sea, Air, and Land).
 The SEALs reportedly belonged to an elite unit known unofficially as Seal Team 6 and officially as the Naval Special Warfare Development Group (DEVGRU).
 The SEALs reportedly were flown to and from Abbottabad by Army special operations helicopters.
 Bin Laden's body reportedly was flown by a U.S. military helicopter from Abbottabad to a base in Afghanistan, and from there by a Marine Corps V-22 tilt-rotor aircraft to the aircraft carrier Carl Vinson (CVN-70), which was operating at the time in the Northern Arabian Sea.
 A few hours later, bin Laden's body reportedly was buried at sea from the ship.
-Differing accounts have been published regarding certain details of the operation.18
+Differing accounts have been published regarding certain details of the operation.
+The search of the search of the operation.

-Press reports in July 2010 stated that U.S. forces in Afghanistan included at that time a special unit called Task Force 373, composed of Navy SEALs and Army Delta Force personnel, whose mission is "the deactivation of top Taliban and terrorists by either killing or capturing them."19
+Press reports in July 2010 stated that U.S. forces in Afghanistan included at that time a special unit called Task Force 373, composed of Navy SEALs and Army Delta Force personnel, whose mission is "the deactivation of top Taliban and terrorists by either killing or capturing them."
+17

-Another CRS report provides additional background information on the SEALs,20 and another provides further discussion of the operation that killed Osama bin Laden.21
+A July 2015 Government Accountability Office (GAO) report18 and a separate CRS report19 provide additional background information on the SEALs.
+Another CRS report provides further discussion of the operation that killed Osama bin Laden.20